learnbaydev/bloglearnbay_v2/src/posts/full-stack-certification-benefits.md

 Although at the very beginning, I mainly focused on IT pros with an immense passion for coding and designing, anyone can make a stunning career through full stack development.

-[Important info: While full stack software development needs a computer science background, full stack web development is a bit flexible to the non-cs professionals too.] </br></br>
+[Important info: While full stack Software Development needs a computer science background, full stack web development is a bit flexible to the non-cs professionals too.] </br></br>

 **So, do you have an interest in technology?
 Have you ever tried understanding how websites/ software work and who the experts behind them are?** </br></br>